payaltalathi/contact-management/README.md

 # contact-management
-This project helps us to manage contact details and perform CRUD operations on available contact details.
+This project helps us manage contact details and perform CRUD operations on the available contact details.

 ## Built With